 When my Dad was diagnosed with cancer three years later, I went down again, with severe anxiety, genetic fears of following my mother, and only just made it through.

 There are other stresses and strains, which most would recognise.
 I don’t stand apart from anyone else.
 We all have our stories.
-This seems part of the modern way of life.
+This all seems part of the modern way of life.
 What a mess.

 But I have the ponds now.
 They aren’t a cure.
 They aren’t going to unravel the complexities of life and fix my problems.
 But they are a retreat, where I can take Ben and sit quietly, feeling every moment without future or past.
 Today, the sun shone down through the trees with a novel fury.
 There was a light breeze, and I filled my lungs with fresher air than I ever expected.
 Ben snoozed among the lesser celandines, buzzing with the first flight of solitary bees this Spring.